AleFin95/Hip-Hip-Array/README.md

     - Home page directing users to the battle page
     - Battle page successfully loading question and answers, displaying battle health and returning users back to home page after the battle has finished
 * Additional features were implemented with no bugs
-    - Allowing users to enter a form page to create and add their own questions
+    - Allowing users to enter a form page to create and add their own questions using POST methods
     - Adding level difficulty for the battles
 * Client and server side communication is fully responsive
 * Implemented good styling for the pages and battle design